web3masons/MetaSwap/README.md

 But there is an obvious way to cheat this system; either the `maker` or the `taker` can simply publish a bunch of metaswaps to themselves and drain their deposited funds before the legitimate buyer has chance to take out their side of the swap.

-However, these is a simple way to make cheating a lot more difficult - by having a rate limit.
+There is a simple way to make cheating a lot more difficult - by having a rate limit.
 If either side publishes too many metatransactions, then they will lose all of their funds.
 The current implementation of this rate limit is based on a proportion of the available funds.
 The default setting for this demo is 20% -- if one side tries to cheat, he will need to cheat more than 5 parties simultaneously to make a profit, and even this is not guaranteed.
-In future versions this can be tweaked depending on user requirements.

 This is what is meant by "economically-trustless"; if a side cheats, they risk losing their entire deposit.

-This rate limit approach is pretty basic, and can certainly be improved in future versions, such as the ability to submit a proof of fraud to cancel the opposite side of the swap.
+This rate limit approach is pretty basic, and can certainly be improved in future versions.
+It could rate limit by transaction number, and/or other parameters to make the possibility of cheating nearly zero; another mechanism could be submit a proof of fraud to cancel the opposite side of the swap.

 ## Improvements for future versions